-George’s early education was received for several years from William Jamieson who walked with the assistance of a crutch.
+George’s early education was received for several years from William Jamieson who was readily recognized in town because he walked with a crutch.
 The local children gathered for class in a log school house about a mile and a half from the Junkin home.
-Along the two longest walls of the cabin there were log-high gaps above the students’ desks that allowed them to see outside and enjoy the Pennsylvania scenery as they labored over their books.
+Along the two longest walls of the cabin were log-high gaps above the students’ desks that allowed them to see outside and enjoy the Pennsylvania scenery as they labored over their books.
+In some cases in the era log school houses were used as miniature forts and the horizontal opening facilitated use of firearms.
 George said of his teacher that he was “a beautiful penman, a pretty good teacher, truly benevolent, and therefore greatly beloved.”
-Following Master Jamieson’s teaching George received further instruction from a succession of teachers—including one who prayed to close the school day only when he was drunk enough—George completed his studies and was hopeful that he could at some point go to college.
+Following Master Jamieson’s teaching he received further instruction from a succession of teachers—including one who prayed to close the school day only when he was drunk enough.
+George completed his studies and was hopeful that he could at some point go to college.

 During George’s college years, he had professed his faith in Christ and came to believe that he was called to the ministry.
-The month after graduation George left his rural home and headed east to New York to study for the ministry in the Associate Reformed Seminary operated by John Mitchell Mason (1770-1829).
-He travelled on horseback crossing the Susquehanna River by ferry at Harrisburg, then proceeded to Lancaster where he held an auction in the street to sell his horse and tack before taking the stagecoach to Philadelphia.
+The month after graduation he left home and headed east for New York to study in the Associate Reformed Seminary operated by John Mitchell Mason (1770-1829).
+He traveled on horseback crossing the Susquehanna River by ferry at Harrisburg, then proceeded to Lancaster where upon arrival he held an auction in the street to sell his horse and tack before taking the stagecoach to Philadelphia.
 When he arrived in Philadelphia he met a young man named John Knox—a good name for a Presbyterian seminarian—who was returning to Mason’s seminary for his second year.
 After a few days in Philadelphia, the students boarded a stagecoach headed for New Jersey and then the next day continued on to New York.
-The years in New York required some adjustments for George as he transitioned from his western Pennsylvania home life to the challenges of living in the big city.
+The years in New York required some adjustments for George as he transitioned from western Pennsylvania home life to the challenges of living in the big city.

 Having completed his divinity studies in 1816, George and three of his seminary colleagues set out in a wagon for ministry opportunities in western Pennsylvania.
 They arrived in Noblestown in Allegheny County for the meeting of the Associate Reformed Presbytery of Monongahela.
-George was examined for licensure and all his views were determined satisfactory except for one point regarding the Lord’s Supper—he did not hold to closed communion (i.e. only members in good standing of the particular church, presbytery, or synod may participate in the sacrament).
-The presbytery refused to license him to preach, so George asked if he could be licensed instead by the Big Spring Presbytery, which was also a presbytery of the Associate Reformed Synod.
-However, instead of granting the request, Monongahela Presbytery reconsidered its decision and granted him a license to preach.
-He delivered his first sermon in Butler, Pennsylvania, September 17, 1816.
+He was examined for licensure and all his views were determined satisfactory except for one point regarding the Lord’s Supper—he did not hold to closed communion (only members in good standing of the particular church, presbytery, or synod may participate in the sacrament).
+The presbytery refused to license him to preach, so he asked if he could be licensed instead by the Big Spring Presbytery, which was also a presbytery of the Associate Reformed Synod.
+Instead of granting the request, Monongahela Presbytery reconsidered its decision and granted him a license.
+He delivered his first sermon in Butler, September 17, 1816.
 After several experiences testing his gifts for the ministry in various pulpits he was ordained an evangelist on June 29, 1818.
-He supplied the church in Newville briefly and was offered a call, but turned down the opportunity due to an inadequate salary and because many in the congregation drank too much whiskey.
-While supplying the pulpit of the church in Milton, the church came to appreciate his ministry resulting in their offering him a pastoral call, which he accepted.
+He supplied the church in Newville briefly and was offered a call, but turned down the opportunity due to an inadequate salary and because many in the congregation, he thought, drank too much whiskey.
+While supplying the pulpit of the church in Milton, the church came to appreciate his ministry sufficiently to offer him a pastoral call which was accepted.
 During his Milton years he married Julia Rush Miller of Philadelphia, June 1, 1819.
 He not only shepherded his flock but was also involved in founding a local academy, publishing The Religious Farmer (1828-1829), and working with mission, Bible, education, and temperance societies.
 His participation in the temperance societies may have been motivated by problems in his congregation in particular and the area churches in general.
-He commented that in the Milton Church,
+He commented regarding the Milton Church.

 During his time of service to Lafayette College, Rev. Junkin became particularly concerned about doctrinal issues taking place in the Presbyterian Church in the United States of America (PCUSA).
-While in Milton, he had left the Associate Reformed Synod to become a member of the Presbytery of Northumberland of the PCUSA, but since his move to Germantown he had been a member of Second Presbytery of Philadelphia.
-Another member of his presbytery was the minister of First Presbyterian Church, Philadelphia, Albert Barnes, who had published theological views that George Junkin and others realized were contrary to the church standards.
-Junkin brought charges against Barnes; a decided majority of presbytery acquitted him; but then on appeal to the synod he was found guilty and was suspended from the ministry.
-The final appeal was to the PCUSA General Assembly which by a close vote reversed the decision of the synod and restored Barnes to his ministerial duties.
+While in Milton, he had left the Associate Reformed Synod to become a member of the Presbytery of Northumberland of the PCUSA, but since his move to Germantown he was a member of Second Presbytery of Philadelphia.
+Another member of his presbytery was the minister of First Presbyterian Church, Philadelphia, Albert Barnes, who had published theological views that Junkin and others realized were contrary to the church standards.
+Joining others, Junkin brought charges against Barnes to presbytery but he was acquitted, but then on appeal to the synod he was found guilty and suspended from the ministry.
+The final appeal was to the PCUSA General Assembly which by a close vote reversed the decision of the synod and restored Barnes to ministerial duties.
 The assembly had concluded that the problem with Barnes’s teaching was a poor choice of words in his writings resulting in the impression that his teaching was unorthodox.
 Dr. Barnes was advised by the assembly to be more precise with his terminology.
-This decision was not well received by George Junkin nor other Old School members of the PCUSA, and the Barnes case became a key factor contributing to the division of the denomination into the Old and New Schools in 1837.
+This decision was not well received by George Junkin nor some other members of the PCUSA, and the Barnes case became a key factor contributing to the division of the denomination into the Old and New Schools in 1837.

-Having built Lafayette College from the ground up, George Junkin was unanimously elected in the spring of 1841 by the Board of Trustees of Miami University, Oxford, Ohio, to become its next president.
-The Miami trustees were particularly concerned that he should restore proper discipline and increase the academic level of the curriculum.
-During his few years in Ohio, Junkin worked to fulfill the mandate of the board, but meanwhile back at Lafayette College some were gathering support to return Junkin to the president’s office.
-He was re-elected president in the fall of 1844 and he returned to Easton.
+Having built Lafayette College from the ground up, President Junkin was then unanimously elected by the Board of Trustees of Miami University in Ohio, to become its next president in 1841 .
+The Miami trustees were particularly concerned that he should restore proper discipline and increase the quality of the curriculum.
+During his few years in Ohio, Junkin worked to fulfill the mandate of the board but meanwhile back at Lafayette some were gathering for a meeting with hopes of retuning him to the president’s office.
+During 1844, the same year he was moderator of the Old School General Assembly, Junkin was re-elected president of Lafayette and he retruned to Easton to begin in the fall.
 Under his administration the College steadily grew, but, as with so many of the educational institutions of the day, Lafayette continued to have difficulty raising sufficient funds to maintain its campus and improve its program.

 Knowledge of Dr. Junkin’s gifts as an administrator had spread to other areas of the nation resulting in several schools seeking him for leadership.
-In 1848, one of these institutions, Washington College in Lexington, Virginia, elected him to its presidency.
+In 1848, Washington College in Lexington, Virginia, elected him for president.
 He accepted the new position, packed up the family in Easton and moved south to Virginia.
-As his work progressed in Lexington the issues that would result in secession and the Civil War were developing.
-His family had grown to love Virginia but as the war neared he found himself torn between his political convictions and the situation that was developing in Virginia.
-Two of his daughters had married professors in the Virginia Military Institute that were also officers in the Lexington Presbyterian Church.
+As his work progressed the issues that would result in secession and the Civil War were developing.
+His family had grown to love Virginia but as the war neared he found himself torn between his political convictions and the situation that was developing.
+Two of his daughters had married professors in the Virginia Military Institute who were officers in the Lexington Presbyterian Church.
 Eleanor had married Deacon and Major Thomas J. Jackson in 1853, and then passed away with her infant child about a year later; the second daughter, Margaret, had married Elder and Colonel J. T. L. Preston.
 With the onset of war, Dr. Junkin, who was opposed to secession, reluctantly decided to relocate the family to the North.